Conference of Parties Decisions

 The Bureau also serves to:

 - Exercise decision-making powers on substantive issues related to implementation of the Convention and its protocols between ordinary meetings of the Contracting Parties, with a view, inter alia, to promoting the active participation of the Eastern African States in the Convention;

 - to review preparations for the ordinary and extraordinary meeting;

 - and to provide guidance to the Secretariat of the Convention and making adjustments in the programme and budget as necessary within the framework of the decisions made by the meetings

-Currently, the Members of the Bureau as elected in August, 2018 by the Heads of Delegation to the Ninth Conference of Parties to the Nairobi Convention are:
+Currently, the Members of the Bureau as elected in November, 2021 by the Heads of Delegation to the Tenth Conference of Parties to the Nairobi Convention are:

 The members of the Bureau are elected for a two-year term and up to two of them may be re-elected for one additional term.